-If the total operating expenses of the particular Fund exceeds the fee cap voluntarily imposed by the Directors, the Investment Manager agrees to pay to the Company for the account of the Fund in question such amount as is necessary to enable the Fund to pay such expenses without further recourse to the Fund's assets.
-For this purpose, total operating expenses shall mean the fees and out-of-pocket expenses of each of the Depositary, the Administrator and the Investment Manager and all of the general expenses outlined above.
+If the total operating expenses of the particular Fund (the "Total Operating Expenses") exceeds the fee cap voluntarily imposed by the Directors, the Investment Manager agrees to pay to the Company for the account of the Fund in question such amount as is necessary to enable the Fund to pay such expenses without further recourse to the Fund's assets.
+For this purpose, total operating expenses shall mean the fees and out-of-pocket expenses of each of the Manager, the Depositary, the Administrator and the Investment Manager and all of the general expenses outlined above.
 However, the limit excludes any brokerage and transaction costs incurred by any Fund.
-Total operating expenses are calculated as a percentage of the average daily Net Asset Value of the Fund as follows:
+Total operating expenses are calculated as a percentage of the average daily Net Asset Value of the Fund as set out below.
+The Total Operating Expenses cap as described below reflects the maximum Total Operating Expenses that may be applied to each Fund.

-Fund Total Operating
+Fund Maximum Total

+Operating

 Expenses

 Payden Euro Liquidity Fund 0.16%

 Payden US Dollar Liquidity Fund 0.16%

 Payden Global Short Bond Fund 0.35%

 Payden Global Bond Fund 0.35%

+Payden Global Corporate Bond Fund 0.58%

-Payden Sterling Corporate Bond Fund - Investment Grade 0.58%
+Payden Sterling Corporate Bond Fund - Investment 0.58%

-Fund Total Operating

-Expenses
+Grade

-Payden US Core Bond Fund 0.55%
+Payden US Core Bond Fund 0.40%

-Payden Global Emerging Markets Bond Fund 0.75%
+Payden Global Emerging Markets Bond Fund 0.66%

-Payden Absolute Return Bond Fund 0.68%
+Payden Absolute Return Bond Fund 0.50%

 Payden Global High Yield Bond Fund 0.75%

-Payden Global Emerging Markets Corporate Bond Fund 0.88%
+Payden Global Emerging Markets Corporate Bond 0.88%

+Fund

-Payden Global Government Bond Index Fund 0.20%
+Payden Global Government Bond Index Fund 0.15%

-Payden Global Inflation-Linked Bond Fund 0.30%
+Payden Global Inflation-Linked Bond Fund 0.25%

 Payden Sterling Reserve Fund 0.18%

-Payden USD Low Duration Credit Fund 0.35%
+Payden USD Low Duration Credit Fund 0.30%

 Payden Global Equity Income Fund 0.65%

+Payden US Equity Income Fund 0.65%